radleap/Project_CNN_Dog_Classification/README.md

 See directories "dogImages", "haarcascades", and "images" for supporting data.

 ## Outputs
-Apart from the "model_scratch" and "model_tranfer", all models are saved in the "models" direcetory.
+Apart from the "model_scratch" and "model_transfer", all models are saved in the "models" direcetory.

 ## Motivation
    CNN for dog detection, build something fun, and practice new learnings.